-    Sift and mix all the dry ingredients together, flour, sugar, coca powder, baking soda, baking powder, salt and coffee powder.
-Whisk it together by hand or on low speed until it is properly combined.
+Sift and mix all the dry ingredients together, flour, coca powder, baking soda, baking powder, salt and coffee powder.
+Whisk it together until it is properly combined.

-Pour the wet ingredients into the dry ingredients and add the boiling water carefully.
+Add the dry ingredients into the wet ingredients in three parts and add the boiling water carefully.
 Mix will until combined.

 The batter will be a little runny.

-Cool it for 10 mins in the tin and then on a wired rack until it is completely cooled.
+Cool it in the tin for 10 mins or until it comes to room temperature and then on a wired rack until it is completely cooled.